zimmski/feedme/README.md

 ```
       --config=         INI config file
-      --config-write=   Write all arguments to an INI config file and exit
+      --config-write=   Write all arguments to an INI config file or to STDOUT with "-" as argument
       --feed=           Fetch only the feed with this name (can be used more than once)
       --list-feeds      List all available feed names
       --max-idle-conns= Max idle connections of the database (10)